jcollard/unm-hip/README.md

 </p>
 <pre>crop :: Image img => Int -> Int -> Int -> Int -> img -> img</pre>

-Given a i0, j0, m, n, and img, crop returns an image with m rows and n columns where the value at location (i, j) of the result image is the value of img at location (i0 + i, j0 + j).
+Given a i0, j0, m, n, and img, <b>crop</b> returns an image with m rows and n columns where the value at location (i, j) of the result image is the value of img at location (i0 + i, j0 + j).